How we assess our children

 How do we assess reading?

-In Key Stage Two, we also use Accelerated Reader to help with our assessments of reading.
+Once children have learnt all of their phonics sounds and can read at an age appropriate pace, they move on to our whole class reading sessions.
+This usually takes place in Year 2 or 3.
+Whole class reading sessions take place daily and are used as an opportunity for continuous teacher assessment.
+This happens through class discussions, paired work as well as working independently.
+In Key Stage Two, we also use Accelerated Reader to help with our assessment of reading.
 The children read their Accelerated Reader books both at home and in school.
 The children will then complete a quiz in school.
 These quizzes provide us with data, such as the children’s reading age and information about their knowledge and understanding of a text.
-In Key Stage One, the books read and questions answered via Bug Club give us similar data.
-Teachers also do regular checks of the children’s phonic and high frequency word knowledge in order to plan for the children’s next steps.

-All of these things combined provide us with enough information to make an accurate teacher assessment.
+All of these tools combined provide us with enough information to make an accurate teacher assessment.

 How do we assess writing?